 |

 Two lovely Iceberg clusters.
 From a photography viewpoint, as with many white roses, Iceberg doesn't capture well if the light is too bright.
 Too much light reflecting from the rose and the detail is lost.
-Downsizing for the web detracts quite a lot from the quality of the images, especially in the long shots, such as the garden shot above.
-Hmmm, again.

 Iceberg tree roses File# k2182